I-85 shutdown following major accident involving fire engines & tractor trailers

 Rowan County Emergency Dispatch said no emergency personnel were injured in the crash.
 A truck driver was transported to Novant Health Rowan Regional Medical Center.

-The southbound lanes of I-85 are expected to remain closed until at least 8 a.m.
-Tuesday.
+The southbound lanes of I-85 are expected to remain closed until at least noon Tuesday.

+To get around the accident, take exit 84 for NC-150 W/US-29 S/US-70 W and continue 3 miles.
+Turn left onto E Jefferson St and continue onto Andrews Street.
+Continue on Andrews Street to re-access I-85 at Exit 79.